chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Travel agent

-      - Since you are a student and ask if you are venturer, then recommends you what other ppl in the same category likes
+      - Since you are a student and ask if you are venturer, then recommends you what other people in the same category likes

 **Concept of a ‘stereotype’**